jsaldana92/react-portfolio/README.md

 - GSAP {/this is for some more minute animation details/}
 - React-Icons {/these icons are used somewhat frequently in the home page components/}
 - DnD Kit (npm install @dnd-kit/core @dnd-kit/sortable @dnd-kit/modifiers) {/this is for the card sorting game/}
-- three.js {/this is for the 3d sorting animation/}
+- three.js (npm install three @react-three/fiber @react-three/drei) {/this is for the 3d sorting animation/}